Covid 19 coronavirus: Jacinda Ardern responds to calls to open NZ borders

-Calls for New Zealand to open its borders is "frankly dangerous", Prime Minister Jacinda Ardern says.
+Calls for New Zealand to open its borders immediately are "frankly dangerous", Prime Minister Jacinda Ardern says.

 She said New Zealand was in a privileged position due to its "hard-won gains", and opening the borders while the pandemic was escalating came at a potential price.